GuenterQuast/mPIXdaq/README.md

 considered, which shows a sharp maximum at the center for α particles but is flat otherwise.

-The figure below shows the graphical display with a pixel image and the typical distributions of the pixel and cluster energies and the number of pixels per cluster.
+The class `miniPIXvis` implements the graphical display.
+Shown are the pixel map with pixel energies encoded as colors on a logarithmic scale, and histograms showing the distributions of pixel energies, of cluster energies and of cluster energies vs. the number of pixels in the clusters.
+If drawn for different shapes of clusters (either circular or linear) and for different energy distributions within the cluster (flat or peaking in the centre) a very good separation of α and β radiation can be achieved.

+The figure below shows the graphical display with a pixel image and the histograms.
 The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
 The pixel map shown in the figure was sampled over a time of five seconds.
 The histogram in the lower-right corner shows how well the cluster types discriminate different types